nando/redminerb/README.md

 That should give you the current users on your Redmine server, one per line.

+By omission it gives you the ID, the login and the e-mail of the user.
+You can change that using the --fields option, that let you specify others separated by semicolons.
+For example:

+    $ redminerb users list --fields=id:mail

+Will return only the ID following by the user e-mail.

 #### Create new user

     $ redminerb users create --login "wadus" --password "ultrasecret" \